Tax system

 Photo: Maskot/Getty Images

-Real estate transfer tax (Grunderwerbsteuer) – when you buy or sell a property – is levied at 3.5% of the acquisition price or at least the property value (Grundstückswert).
-When transferring real estate to close family members in Austria, the tax base is three times the assessed value with a 2% tax rate.
+Real estate transfer tax (Grunderwerbsteuer) – when you buy or sell a property – is generally levied at 3.5% of the purchase price or, where applicable, the property value (Grundstückswert).

 For gifts or inheritances (including those to family or non-family), the tax base is the property’s value, with rates depending on the value: